MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 MedImageParse model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.

 The model can be deployed through the Model Catalog UI or programmatically.
-In order to deploy through the UI navigate to the [model card in the catalog](https://aka.ms/medimageparsemodelcard).
+In order to deploy through the UI, navigate to the [model card in the catalog](https://aka.ms/medimageparsemodelcard).
 Programmatic deployment is covered in the sample Jupyter Notebook linked at the end of this page.

 For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
 If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**